 Puglia’s architecture has been shaped by invaders, from the Greeks and Romans, to Normans, Saracens, Bourbons, Swabians, Spanish, Byzantine.

 Lecce (below), described as the ‘Florence of the South’ is a Baroque fantasy, a breath-takingly beautiful classical Italian town with its elaborate Santa Croce basilica, Piazza Sant’Oronzo promenade, Roman amphitheatre and arches.

 The capital, Bari, has a medieval old town with a tangle of narrow streets, lopsided buildings and artisan front-rooms where you can see ladies making orecchiette, ear-shaped pasta, by hand.

-As you wind through pretty country roads lined with yellow acacias, you’ll pass silver olive groves (Puglian olive oil is, arguably, the best of all Italy and Puglia provides about 40 per cent of the nation’s exported oil) and vineyard dotted with trullies.
+As you wind through pretty country roads lined with yellow acacias, you’ll pass silver olive groves (Puglian olive oil is arguably the best in of all Italy and Puglia provides about 40 per cent of the nation’s exported oil) and vineyards dotted with trullies.

 More stately is the graceful citta bianche (white town) of Martina Franca, with its narrow shuttered streets leading off ornate squares.
-Nearby is Ostuni, founded in the first century, also all elegant porticos and loggias.
+Nearby is Ostuni (below), founded in the first century, is also all elegant porticos and loggias.

 Until relatively recently the region of Puglia has been comparatively isolated.